Southwest Colorado eSchool Learning Supports

 Students who need even more individualized support move to Tier 3 interventions.
 At this point, it is likely that a “problem-analysis” meeting will be held with school staff, parents, and the student (as appropriate).
 The problem-analysis meeting will identify the cause(s) of the academic or behavioral difficulty, so that a more appropriate and effective individualized intervention can be used.

 Interventions put in place at Tier 3 are typically more intense and show stronger evidence of their effectiveness with students who are struggling.
 They may be implemented more frequently, in smaller groups and for longer periods of time during the school day.

 Southwest Colorado eSchool provides additional support through an IEP.
 An IEP is a written summary that defines activities and goals to meet the student’s educational needs.
 It is a collaborative effort to create the best instructional program for the student who has an identified disability.
 It identifies the educational supports that a student needs to ensure his or her educational success.
 We review students’ IEPs annually to ensure that they’re making progress toward their goals and to set new learning goals for the following year.

-Southwest Colorado eSchool online learning has various universal educational opportunities that provide accommodate for all students.
-However, at times students need additional support that a 504 Plan provide for students with a disability.
-Section 504 focuses on insuring a level of access to educational services and the learning process for qualified disabled students that is equal to that given non-disabled students.
+Southwest Colorado eSchool online learning has various universal educational opportunities that provide accommodation for all students.
+However, at times students need additional support that a 504 Plan provides for students with a disability.
+Section 504 focuses on ensuring a level of access to educational services and the learning process for qualified disabled students that is equal to that given non-disabled students.